Pressure Gradient

 Verification and Testing

-Test: Hydrostatic test with tilted layers
+Unit Test: Hydrostatic test with tilted layers

 The pressure gradient term will be computed on an edge with two adjacent cells that have the same sea surface height, but internal layers that are tilted in terms of geometric height.
 The same linear temperature and salinity profiles will be used for both cells, thus the pressure gradient should be zero on the edge.
 The pseudo-height (and specific volume) of the layers will be computed via iteration, where the pressure is updated in the EOS evaluation until convergence is reached.
 The pressure gradient term will be compared to the zero exact solution at progressively finer resolutions to evaluate convergence.